GemmaLaraSavill/headline-duel-kmp/README.md

 # 📰 Headline Duel KMP

-**Headline Duel KMP** is a Kotlin Multiplatform (KMP) reimagining of the original Android app.
-It brings the same interactive AI experience—connecting a fine-tuned **DistilBERT news classifier** with a mobile UI—to both **Android and iOS** using a single shared codebase.
+**Headline Duel KMP** is a Kotlin Multiplatform (KMP) version of the original Android app.
+It brings the same interactive AI experience—connecting my fine-tuned **DistilBERT news classifier** with a mobile UI—to both **Android and iOS** using a single shared codebase.

 This project serves as a showcase of **modern mobile development** (Kotlin Multiplatform, Compose Multiplatform) alongside **applied Generative AI** (LLM fine-tuning, Hugging Face integration).